 - Flora & Fauna

-The centre is opened to the public daily 1030 to 1300hrs and 1400hrs to 1700hrs from April to October.
-During the winter months the centre may be closed depending on demand.
+The centre is opened to the public daily 1030 to 16.30hrs from April to October.
+During the winter months the centre hours may vary depending on demand.

 As well as displaying exhibits relevant to the local slate industry the heritage centre offers an interesting selection of reasonably priced gifts and souvenirs to take away.
 From Jean Adams’ world famous stone cats to photographs and paintings of the area there is a good range of local items, some of which are shown below.